Dear Calaguas, You Are So Worth It…

 I was “busy” having a conversation with Clara, my travel buddy at that time.

-We are busy playing with sand and swimming on its clear azure waters.
+We were busy playing with sand and swimming on its clear azure waters.

-We are “busy” having coffee or eating some bananas and daranghita.
+We were “busy” having coffee or eating some bananas and daranghita.

-We are “busy” just lying on our sarongs waiting for the sun to set.
+We were “busy” just lying on our sarongs waiting for the sun to set.

 For a moment, we forgot the time and day.